01Dri/01Dri/README.md

 <h2 align="center">Hi!!</h2>

 <p align="center">My name is Diego, and i'm a student of programming, my principal stack is Java and your framework Spring
-<p align="center">At the moment i'm studying analysis and systems development
+<p align="center">I'm currently studying systems analysis and development

 <p align="center">